tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Rubin Ledner then explained in depth how Alice is able to break scientific laws from time to time, causing 'miracles'.
 Rubin Ledner declared that Alice strongly supports clear ethical standards that all humans must obey.
 Rubin Ledner concluded his speech by asking theists to convert to the one truth path and embrace secularism.

-The theists started to seriously consider Rubin Ledner's message.
+The theists pretended to listen to Rubin Ledner's message.

 ###Wed Oct 24 2007